nghiatran0401/swingold/setup.md

    - username: `user`
    - password: `password`

-4. Run the SQL initialization script: `mysql -u user -p < swingold/backend/wapp/mysql/init/01-init.sql`
+4. Run the SQL initialization script: `mysql -u user -p swingold < backend/wapp/mysql/init/01-init.sql`

-##### Note: This script contains the schema and first batch of data.
+##### Note: This script (01-init.sql) contains the schema and first batch of data.
 Read it to fully understand about the database

 ### 4. Frontend (React App)